live-codes/livecodes/docs/docs/configuration/configuration-object.md

 Default: `"Untitled Project"`

 Project title.
 This is used as [result page](../features/result.md) title and title meta tag.
 Also used in [project](../features/projects.md) search.
-This can be set in the UI from the title input (above result page) or from app menu → Project Info.
+This can be set in the UI from the title input (above result page) or from Project menu → Project Info.

 ### `description`